 As of December 31, 1997, the net tangible book value of the Company was approximately \$8.3 million, or \$0.42 per share of Common Stock.
 The pro forma net tangible book deficit as of December 31, 1997 was approximately \$1.5 million or \$0.08 per share.
 Pro forma net tangible book value (deficit) per share represents the amount of the Company's total tangible assets less total liabilities, divided by the number of shares of Common Stock outstanding after giving effect to the PAC Acquisition, the Stockholder Investment, the establishment of the deferred tax assets in connection with the Recapitalization and the payments of the LLC Distribution.
 After giving effect to the sale by the Company of the 3,500,000 shares of Common Stock offered hereby at an assumed initial public offering price of \$14.00 per share and the application of the estimated net proceeds therefrom after deducting the estimated underwriting discount and estimated offering expenses, the pro forma net tangible book value of the Company at December 31, 1997 would have been approximately \$42.9 million, or \$1.81 per share of Common Stock.
 This represents an immediate increase in net tangible book value of \$1.89 per share to existing stockholders and an immediate decrease in net tangible book value of \$12.19 per share to new investors.
-The following table illustrates this unaudited per share dilution to new investors:
+The following table illustrates this

-Assumed initial public offering price per share \$14.00 Net book value per share as of December 31, 1997 \$ 0.42 Decrease per share attributable to pro forma adjustments (0.50) Pro forma net tangible book deficit per share as of December 31, 1997 (0.08) Increase in net book value per share attributable to new investors 1.89 Dre forme not tangible back welve nor above as of December
+Assumed initial public offering price per share Net book value per share as of December 31, 1997 Decrease per share attributable to pro forma adjustments \$14.00 Pro forma net tangible book deficit per share as of December 31, 1997 (0.08) Pro forma net tangible book value per share as of December 31, 1997 after the Offering 1.81 Dilution per share to new investors \$12.19